parthkprogrammer/shl-recommender/APPROACH.md

 - Turn cap → recommendation by turn 3 at latest

 **What didn't work / trade-offs:**
-- Tried a more complex agentic loop with explicit tool calls for retrieval — added latency without quality gain vs. injecting catalog context directly
+- `sentence-transformers` + FAISS exceeded Render free tier 512MB memory limit — removed in favour of TF-IDF which uses ~50MB
-- Claude Sonnet gave better recommendations but was too slow for the 30s timeout on cold starts; Haiku was the right balance
+- A more complex agentic loop with explicit tool calls added latency without quality gain vs. injecting catalog context directly
-- The catalog size (68 items) means some niche roles have limited coverage; this is a data quality issue, not an architecture one
+- Catalog size (68 items) means some niche roles have limited coverage — a data quality issue, not an architecture one

 ---

 ## AI Tools Used

-- Claude (this interface) for architecture planning, code generation, and iterative debugging
+- Claude (Anthropic) for architecture planning, code generation, and iterative debugging
 - All code was reviewed and understood before submission; design choices can be defended